A Doctoral Awards application consists of the following documents:

 If your proposed research is related to health or psychology, justify your submission of this proposal to SSHRC (rather than to the Canadian Institutes of Health Research or the Natural Sciences and Engineering Research Council), based on the guidelines for the eligibility of subject matter at SSHRC.

 SSHRC welcomes applications involving research-creation.
 If the output of your degree program is an artistic creation rather than a thesis, indicate clearly the research component of your proposed work.
-Outline the objectives of your research, the context, methodology, and contribution to the advancement of knowledge.
+Outline the objectives of your research and its context, methodology and contribution to the advancement of knowledge.
 Make sure your proposal follows the Guidelines for Research-Creation Support Materials.

 3. Bibliography and Citations (maximum five pages)